-When DJI first briefed us on the new one-handed Motion Controller, we were confused why it wouldn’t be a control for all DJI drones.
+When DJI first briefed us on their one-handed Motion Controller, we were confused why it wouldn’t be available for all DJI drones.
 We respect that it launches as an exclusive controller for the DJI FPV drone, but why?
 The answer is simple, it changes the way you fly your drone.

 All of us seasoned Mavic pilots are familiar with the two-stick videogame-style drone controller, well, the Motion Controller has no sticks.
 Let’s explore.

 The first thing you need to know about the DJI Motion Controller is that it is designed for one-handed operation.
 That’s pretty obvious when looking at it.
 For those of you familiar with piloting a drone, you know there’s a delicate balance of controls required, often you’ll use two hands, and as many as six fingers working in unison to accomplish a delicate flight procedure.
 So, how can one-handed operation even be possible, particularly without any joysticks?

 This is where I’ll ask you to stop for a moment.
 Us seasoned Mode 2 GPS drone pilots will have to re-wire our brains to use the new remote.
 The Motion Controller simply does not operate a drone like we are used to.

 The left stick on a typical remote provides altitude and yaw controls.
 The right stick provides forward/backward and side-to-side motion controls.
 The Motion Controller does only half of that, providing forward movement, yaw control, and adjusting your angle of attack.
 That is, the Motion Control just turned your quadcopter into a fixed-wing RC airplane.